wordnik/nyt-first-said/README.md

     - `source venv/bin/activate`
 - Install Python packages with `pip install -r requirements.txt`.
 - Download data needed by `textblob` with `make install-textblob`.
-- Run `docker compose up` to get a Redis service running on port 6379.
-    - If you want to inspect the persistent storage, it's on the host machine at `/var/lib/docker/volumes/nyt-first-said_redis_data/`.
 - Run `. tools/init-aws.sh` (the space after the . is important) to set the AWS_PROFILE env. var.
 If you haven't already, use [`aws configure --wordnik](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-using-profiles) to create configuration and credential files for the `wordnik` profile.
 - Run the main program with `python simple_scrape.py`
     - To get stdout and error logs captured in text files, run `./tools/scrape-site.py <site name from data/target_sites.json>`